Simple tips to help you cut those fuel costs

 Don’t carry unnecessary weight in the boot

-A roof rack or store box adds wind resistance.
+A roof rack or storage box adds wind resistance.
 These can cause extra drag at high speeds on the dual carriageway or the motorway.
-If the roof rack or box is not being used, remove it!
-This can reduce fuel use by as much as 10%.
+Remove the roof rack or box if not in use to reduce fuel use by as much as 10%.

 Using the air conditioning

-Running the air conditioning increases the car’s fuel consumption.
-If you want to uses less fuel, keep the use of the air con to a minimum.
+The air con increases the vehicles’ fuel consumption keep the air con usage to a minimum.

 Check your tyre pressure

-Checking tyre pressure regularly improves the safety and performance of your tyres.
-Under inflated tyres results in wear around the outer edge and poor fuel efficiency.
+Checking tyre pressure improves the safety and performance of your tyres.
+Underinflated tyres result in wear around the outer edge and reduced fuel efficiency.

 Check the engine oil

-Maintain the correct levels of engine oil.
-If the oil is being used too quickly this can be identifying engine problems.
+Maintain the correct levels ofengine oil.
+If the oil needs topping up too often, this can be a sign engine problems.

-Use good quality, energy efficient oil which matches the specification in your car manual.
-This can increase the miles per litre you achieve.
+Use good quality, energy efficient oil which matches the specification in your car manual, to increase the miles per litre you achieve.

 Tuning your car

-Have your car’s engine tuned at a reputable local garage to ensure it is running at the optimum fuel usage level.
+Have your car’s engine optimised at a reputable local garage to ensure it is running at the optimum fuel usage level.